yuki1412/resume_portfolio/README.md

-# self_learning
+# Resume Portfolio
-A record on what I learned
+This is a record on what I had learned

 ## Web Scraping Technique